-Don’t underestimate the frustrating stress that couples who are experiencing the problem of infertility have to deal with, endless uncertainties and not much of a solution in sight.
+Don’t underestimate the frustrating stress that couples who are experiencing this problem have to deal with, endless uncertainties and not much of a solution in sight.
 Failure to conceive after a year is a common condition today, reported by 1 in 6 couples.

 Infertility Treatment for Both Men and Women With Cell Therapy

-Most couples affected with infertility seek medical intervention to address the debilitating condition instead of leaving it to fate.
-Modern infertility treatments have been developed over the decades, ranging from simple oral medications to more complex treatments, such as In Vitro Fertilization (IVF) , egg donation, pregnancy surrogacy, Intracytoplasmic Sperm Injection (ICSI) and so forth.
+Most couples seek medical intervention to address the debilitating condition instead of leaving it to fate.
+Modern treatments have been developed over the decades, ranging from simple oral medications to more complex treatments, such as In Vitro Fertilization (IVF) , egg donation, pregnancy surrogacy, Intracytoplasmic Sperm Injection (ICSI) and so forth.
 IVF remains the most common treatment and have help reduce the diffusion of the infertility condition thus far.

 Due to the innate regenerative and self renewal capacity, cell therapy are thus suitable to help manage endocrine disorders due to premature ovarian failure, as well as in restoring the hormonal balance in postmenopausal age.

 What Is Infertility?

-Knowing more about infertility helps to address and deal with the condition.
+Knowing more about it helps to address and deal with the condition.
 Pregnancy results when a woman’s egg is fertilised by a man’s sperm.
 Any interference before during or after this process may cause infertility.